 Each year, through the Nominating and Corporate Governance Committee, the Board and each Board committee conducts self-evaluations to assess their respective performance and consider potential areas of improvement.
 The assessments focus on the effectiveness of the Board and each Board committee, assessed against their respective responsibilities as set forth in the Board's Governance Guidelines and each committee charter.
 Directors consider matters such as fulfillment of the Board's and their individual primary responsibilities, effectiveness of discussion and debate at meetings, the quality and timeliness of Board and Board committee materials and presentations, the composition of the Board and each Board committee (including experience, skills and independence of members), and effectiveness of the Board's and each Board committee's processes.
-Responses are reviewed and shared with the Chairman of the Board and the chairs of the respective Board committees, and appropriate responsive actions considered as necessary.
+Responses are reviewed and shared with the Chairman of the Board and the entire Board for the Board's evaluation and the chairs of the respective Board committee and the committee members for the committees' evaluations, and appropriate responsive actions considered as necessary.
 We conduct an orientation program for new directors as soon as practical following their joining the Board.
 This orientation includes presentations and written information to familiarize new directors with our corporate governance, strategic plans, financial reporting, principal officers, auditing processes, risk assessment and such other topics as the Board and/or the Chief Executive Officer feel are appropriate.